BUY TWO OR MORE GUIDES - UP TO 20% OFF

 The advantages of Ruby’s Inn are that it’s close to Bryce Canyon and the rides are short and affordable.

-• Visiting Bryce Canyon and need a plan?
-We’ve got you covered with our travel guide.
+• Visiting Bryce Canyon and need a game plan?
+Check out our itinerary.

 Water Canyon is a nice overlook that is basically the northern end of Bryce Canyon, so it looks similar to Bryce, but not nearly as stunning.
 Don’t get me wrong; it’s good — but there are more scenic options around.